noorpur/OvaSight-Agent/docs/analysis/improved_experiment_analysis.md

 - separate analysis of 2D ultrasound versus CEUS/3D-style examples
 - calibration plots to measure whether predicted probabilities reflect uncertainty

-The current result is good enough to publish in the GitHub repo as the main experiment.
 The next step should be careful analysis and documentation, not endless retraining.